ExploreASL/ExploreASL/README.md

 ### References

-1. The ExploreASL paper, describing the full pipeline and decisions for processing steps: https://www.sciencedirect.com/science/article/pii/S1053811920305176
+1. The [ExploreASL paper](https://www.sciencedirect.com/science/article/pii/S1053811920305176), describing the full pipeline and decisions for processing steps.
 2. The Zenodo DOI for the actual ExploreASL release used to analyse the data.
-The release numbers (e.g. 1.9.0) follow [semantic versioning](https://semver.org/).
+The release numbers (e.g. `1.9.0`) follow [semantic versioning](https://semver.org/).
-3. SPM12 references: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib14 & https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib53.
+3. [SPM12 reference a](https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib14) & [SPM12 reference b](https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib53).
 Note that the SPM version (e.g. 7219) is adapted and extended for use with ExploreASL.
-4. CAT12 reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib55.
+4. [CAT12 reference](https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib55).
 Note that the CAT12 version (e.g. 1364) is adapted for use with ExploreASL.
-5. LST reference: https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib118.
+5. [LST reference](https://www.sciencedirect.com/science/article/pii/S1053811920305176#bib118).
 Note that the LST version (e.g. 2.0.15) is adapted for use with ExploreASL.
-6. Matlab publishes a release twice yearly, which can be reviewed here: https://www.mathworks.com/products/compiler/matlab-runtime.html.
+6. Matlab publishes a release twice yearly, which can be reviewed [here](https://www.mathworks.com/products/compiler/matlab-runtime.html).
 You can provide the release number (e.g. 9.4) or year number (e.g. 2018a), or both.